Has Your Long-Term Disability Claim Been Denied?

 3. You Can Do Other Work

-Many people are cut off of their long-term disability benefits around two years into their payments because the insurance company says that they can do another job.
+Many people are cut off from their long-term disability benefits around two years into their payments because the insurance company says that they can do another job.
 Often your doctors may say you cannot do any other job.
 Contact us for a free consultation if you receive a letter from your insurance company denying benefits for this reason.

 4. Insurer’s Medical Consultant Doesn’t Agree You are Disabled

 Many insurance company’s ‘medical consultants’ aren’t even doctors or they are doctors that don’t have the expertise to comment on your disability.
-Insurer medical consultants often simply review your medical file and don’t even assess you in person.
+Insurer medical consultants often simply review your medical file and don’t ever assess you in person.
 Contact us for a free consultation if you receive a letter from your insurance company denying benefits for this reason.

 5. Surveillance Has Been On You

 Intimidation tactics are unacceptable.
 If your insurance company denies your long-term disability claim due to this stated reason Contact Us for a free consultation.